kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

 ### Documentation Controller

-The package or specific files and indexes are refered in the CR and fetched by a Documentation Controller
+The package or specific files and indexes are refered in the CR and fetched by a Documentation Controller:

 Package
 - Package is unziped and fetched content validated and rewritten if needed (for example baseUrl rewrite in swagger.json)